t0t3m/Porcupine/Readme.md

 # Usage:

-Simply run it with superadmin privileges<br>
+Simply run it with superadmin privileges.<br>

+e.g. To run and detach from console: sudo nohup ./Porcupine.py &<br>

 # ToDo:

 - Add MMC/SD/others controls<br>
 - Add a checksum system for personal pendrives<br>
-- Add the options to run default actions when device is detected<br>
+- Add the options to run custom actions when device is detected<br>
 - Add Shortcut and menu option to hide the trayicon (partially implemented.
 At the moment<br>
   only hide is possible, no resume from hide)<br>
 - Password protect Quit action (maybe)<br>